 It is easy to take a screenshot in Ubuntu.
-You can use the “Print Screen” button on your keyboard (if it comes with one), the default screenshot tool or any other third-party software like Shutter.
+You can use the “Print Screen” button on your keyboard (if it comes with one), the default screenshot tool or any other third-party software.
 What if you want the system to take a screenshot automatically at a regular interval, say every 5 seconds?
 The above tools won’t be able to do the job.
 Here is a quick way you can take screenshots in Ubuntu at regular interval.

 The tool that we are going to use is scrot.
 Scrot is a command line utility that allows you to capture screenshot from the terminal.